Schools can choose to visit the museum as:

 Suitable for National Qualification and Higher Art and Design pupils, this trail looks at our Art and Design collections, and is based on exam questions.

-Our free handling boxes contain artefacts and natural world specimens for students to touch and investigate.
-Handling boxes are available to use every day in the museum, but must be booked in advance.
-Object handling sessions led by a museum enabler are also available (£70 per class).
-These sessions also include a gallery safari.
+Our handling boxes contain artefacts and natural world specimens for students to touch and investigate.
+Handling boxes are available to use during a visit to the museum, but must be booked in advance.

 To book, please complete the booking request form.
 Below is a list of the handling boxes we offer to use in the museum.
 Click on the links to download the teacher's notes for each box.